 Why did you choose human trafficking as your main focus?

-I don’t think I chose human trafficking, I think human trafficking chose me.
-When I entered the force as a young investigator I wanted to be a hero, wanted to catch bad guys and I was planning to join the SWAT team, which didn’t happen.
+I do not think I chose human trafficking, I think human trafficking chose me.
+When I entered the force as a young investigator I wanted to be a hero, wanted to catch bad guys and I was planning to join the SWAT team, which did not happen.
 I had only been in the force for five years when I started to work on prostitution.
 We were mainly targeting prostitutes and arresting them.
 There was no one else to punish for prostitution other than the prostitute, and I felt that I was not really catching the real criminals out there.
 Instead, I was catching vulnerable people, the weakest people possible who are in need.
 And I was actually harming them.
 As a young investigator, I proposed some projects that were targeting organizations such as escort agencies and others that were responsible.
 I was trying to switch the focus on the market and it worked.
 Gradually I began to do those investigations and by interviewing hundreds and hundreds of victims and sharing their stories I felt that I had some kind of mission in that field because there was so much to do and there was something wrong with the way it was done previously.
 Eventually I got drawn into it.
 I became the boss, I became responsible for an entire unit.
 It is hard work.
-I’ve been doing it for so many years that I have to say that I’m getting tired of it.
+I have been doing it for so many years that I have to say that I am getting tired of it.
 But it is extremely rewarding to work with those victims because after they get out they call us.
-And since I’ve been doing this for so long they call me back and they say: “Thank you for getting my life back.
+And since I have been doing this for so long they call me back and they say: “Thank you for getting my life back.
 Here is a picture of my baby.
 I have a new life.”
-I’ve accumulated a pretty big photo album with many photos of babies.
-That is my biggest reward and I guess this is why I’ve been doing this for so long.
+I have accumulated a pretty big photo album with many photos of babies.
+That is my biggest reward and I guess this is why I have been doing this for so long.

 How would you describe the process of working on a case, not necessarily methodologically, but in terms of the emotional component that is involved in helping victims?